All Products

 SpeechSynthesizer synthesizer = new SpeechSynthesizer(param, callback);

 // This is a non-blocking call that returns null immediately.
 The actual result is passed asynchronously through the callback interface.
-Retrieve the binary audio in real time in the onEvent method of the callback interface.
+The binary audio is returned in real time in the onEvent method of the callback interface.

 try {